Agent-Fitz/CracklePop/readme.md

 # CracklePop.jl

-A minimal version of the CracklePop function written in the Julia language.
+A minimal version of the CracklePop function written in the Julia language, for practice.

 * prints "CracklePop" if a number is divisible by 3 and by 5;
 * prints "Crackle" if it is divisible by 3 and not 5;